ryan-mcclue/unsw/anat2521/week1-introduction-to-anthropology-and-osteology.md

 * DNA contains genetic instructions.
 * A gene is small section of DNA responsible for a particular trait.
 * Species are reproductively isolated.
 * To evolve, genes must change (different to adaptation).
-If resulting in speciation it is macroevolution.
+If resulting in speciation it is macroevolution (microevolution is within a species)
 * Culture is behaviour passed down from nonbiological means.
 * Science is observation and experimentation, (observing and experimenting literal definition of empirical)
 * Called theory as it has been substantially verified through experimentation (allows for new insight from emerging technologies; not about defining absolute truths)